 Because they are cheaper, such a closed-cell wetsuit for scuba divers works in a limited area.
 They work well for people that are getting started in diving and can’t dedicate the money to getting the best quality of everything that they want.

 They also work well for shorter dives.
-Because the material is less flexible, it will rub against your skin when you are in a closed-cell wetsuit which can become uncomfortable after a while.
+Because the material is less flexible, it will rub against your skin (Do you Wear anything under a Wetsuit to prevent skin irritation?) when you are in a closed-cell wetsuit which can become uncomfortable after a while.
 Open-cell wetsuits are softer and therefore less abrasive for the skin.